BrianStevenV/first-quiz/part3/security_question.md

 - Have the semantic elements of HTML5 well configured, that their field collection is validated so that it does not allow Cross-Site Scripting with HTML injections, both reflected and persistent, each variable must be protected and have validation, then it is eliminated or cleaned, this is known as injection resistance, defining string length, defining what characters I need and not giving that freedom to the user.

-# A04 - UNSAFE DESIGN
+# A04 - INSECURE DESIGN

 - Be careful in the creation process but also in software maintenance.
 - Train engineers in security matters and better manage project planning so that they take security issues into account from the beginning, in this way time and budget are better managed by not having future errors that could have a cost.
 Higher and problems with delivery dates.
 - Raising awareness among the engineering team about how they perceive the responsibility of the secure development cycle, in this way the mindset of the work team is changed.
 - Know OWASP - SAMM so that the team knows what to implement according to their needs.

-# A05 - INCORRECT SECURITY CONFIGURATION
+# A05 - SECURITY MISCONFIGURATION

 - Verify that access permissions are appropriate.
 - Make appropriate use of errors/exceptions.